cancerberoSgx/hardcoded/README.md

-An utility to find hardcoded CSS colors in any project.
+An utility to find hardcoded HTML/CSS colors in any project.

 Initial Motivation: make sure we always reference theme color variables.